dispel4py2-0/Dispel4Py/provenance_documentation.md

 ```
 To enable the user of a data-intensive application to configure the attribution
 of types, selectivity controls and activation of advanced exploitation mechanisms, we
-introduce in this chapter also the concept of provenance configuration.
+introduce the concept of provenance configuration.
 With the configuration users can specify a number of properties, such as attribution,
 provenance types, clusters, sensors, selectivity rules, etc. The configuration is
 used at the time of the initialisation of the workflow to prepare its provenance-aware
 execution.
 We consider that a chosen configuration may be influenced by personal and